jrcharney/liftoff-assignments/P3-Project_Planning/README.md

 > PlantUML uses a wireframe syntax called [Salt](https://plantuml.com/salt) that is easy to use.
 > [This guy](https://www.codeproject.com/Articles/1278703/UML-Made-Easy-with-PlantUML-VS-Code) does a fairly good job of explaining how to set it up.
 Although, I'm not sure why syntax highlight doesn't work for `*.uml` files.

+> **NOTE:** These Wireframe will also re-appear in the project in some `assests` folder.
+Where exactly I will list later.

 #### Wireframe 1: User Management

 Basically, your standard user management setup.
 "But I've seen this before!" or "This doesn't look like a wireframe".